designerzen/InterFACE/README.md

 ## Accessibilty Checklist :

-* Accessible
-- In terms of the physical format of the instrument, or the design of the software.
-This could mean using high contrast colours to remove visibility barriers, or keeping an interface streamlined to remove complexity barriers.
+* Accessible - using high contrast colours to remove visibility barriers, keeping an interface streamlined to remove complexity barriers
 * Authentic - co-created with disabled folk
 * Affordable - free mode for all courtesy of github
 * Available - online, no password, installable directly